EBITDA Multiples by Industry: Valuation Benchmarks 2026

 Learn More

 For a precise valuation tailored to your situation, read our guide on the DCF method for SMEs, which details how to build a cash flow forecast and calibrate WACC.
 To understand WACC calculation by sector, visit our WACC by sector table.
 For entrepreneurs starting or scaling, our article "How to Value a Business?" provides an overview of key valuation methods and when to use them.
+To compare multiples and WACC across all sectors and countries (downloadable data), see our valuation benchmarks data hub.
 Ready to estimate your company's valuation?
-Launch a free simulation β
+Launch a free simulation →